 The Omega Speedmaster 300m ref.2541.80.00 worn in Goldeneye

 It seems they found it in the Bond franchise.
 The newly released Speedmaster 300M became the choice of 007, and the world went mad for it.
 At a certain stage of the film Omega was retrofitted into the history of MI6, when the former 006-agent-turned-villain had captured Bond and taken his watch from him.
 He compared the watch to his own Omega service watch, which he was still wearing.

 In the Brosnan films that followed Goldeneye, he remained faithful to the Seamaster 300M, albeit with an automatic movement rather than the quartz version from the first film.

 By the turn of the millennium Brosnan had three films to his name and it was as if they gradually got worse.
 There was fierce competition from both Jason Bourne and Ethan Hunt, and Bond could no longer lay exclusive claim to the spy universe.

 The franchise had well and truly lost its way, and Brosnan’s final stint as Bond was particularly embarrassing.
-By all means, there was still Aston Martins and beautiful girls, but the absence of a proper plot necessitated the use of pointless and ridiculous gadgets that really belonged in the Marvel sequels.
+By all means, there were still Aston Martins and beautiful girls, but the absence of a proper plot necessitated the use of pointless and ridiculous gadgets that really belonged in the Marvel sequels.
 It was as if Bond was torn between the jovial one-liners of the Moore era and the toughness of the Connery era.